With spring here and warmer weather right around the corner, Pennsylvania

 Here are a few safety tips for motorists sharing the road with motorcyclists:

-- Always signal your intentions before changing lanes or merging with traffic.
+- Always use your turn signal lights when changing lanes or merging with traffic.

 Here are a few tips for motorcyclists to improve their safety on the road:

 - Wear a U.S. DOT-approved helmet, face or eye protection and protective clothing.

 - Know your motorcycle and conduct a pre-ride check.

 - Be seen.
 Wear reflective clothing and put reflective tape on your protective

 - Use common sense by riding sober, obeying all speed limits and allowing

 - Practice safe-riding techniques and know how to handle your motorcycle

 in adverse road and weather conditions.
 Road conditions such as potholes,

 gravel, wet or slippery surfaces are usually only small annoyances to